-For more information on services for homeless students, contact the district's homeless education liaison, Lisa Karnei at 361.938.5211.
+For more information on services for homeless students, contact the district's homeless education liaison, Gayle Tisdale, Kevin Wilson or Lisa Karnei at 361.938.5211.

 [See also Students Who Are Homeless.]

 HOMEWORK (All Grade Levels)

 Class and homework assignments are due the day assigned by the teacher.
 If an assignment is turned in 1-day late a penalty of 10 points will be subtracted from the assignment's grade and the student will be placed in the Zeros Aren't Permitted (ZAP) Program.
 If the assignment is not completed and turned in after ZAP, a zero will be recorded.